 Available with select Unum employee benefits plans, these services help your employees be even more prepared for challenges life might throw their way.3

 Unum’s work-life balance EAP4 can help employees prepare for the unpredictable — and keep small struggles from turning into major issues.
 With this program, they can receive guidance and support for issues that take their attention away from your business.
-And that means they can be more productive, both at work and at home.
+For applicable plans, we provide flyers and wallet cards so employees can easily access help right when they need it.
+And that means they can be more productive at work and home.

 Even the most thorough itinerary can’t prevent lost medication, accidents or sudden illnesses.
 So help your employees prepare — with Unum’s worldwide emergency travel assistance5.
 This service is available 24/7 to employees when they travel 100 or more miles away from home, whether for work or pleasure.